CrucibleNetworksLtd/emergence-plugin-unity/Assets/InternalTesting/TestPlan.md

   - [ ] The user is taken back to the avatar selection when pressing back from this screen
   - [ ] There is a status widget in the top left corner that says 2 of 3 Create Persona.
   - [ ] The user is taken back to the dashboard when pressing next from this screen
-- [ ] The user is taken to the edit persona screen when pressing the edit button opn the top right of the persona info widget
+- [ ] The user is taken to the edit persona screen when pressing the edit button on the top right of the persona info widget
   - [ ] There is a status widget in the top left corner that says EDIT PERSONA.
   - [ ] The user is taken back to the dashboard screen when pressing cancel from this screen
   - [ ] The user is taken back to the dashboard screen when pressing save changes from this screen